IngmarBitter/defenders/.ai.md/root.ai.md

 - **(a) Non-exclusive interpretations** (complementary facets, e.g. the motifs/"diamond" of Christ's death): step 3 is *integration*, not adjudication — all the views are adopted together.
 Be **assertive throughout**.
 - **(b) Exclusive interpretations** (genuine rivals, e.g. Calvinism vs. Arminianism, molinism): steelman each view fairly in step 1, keep step 2's support/challenge bullets honestly cutting **both ways**, and stay **balanced** until step 3, where the cons and their answers reveal which side is more compelling.
 Do not stack step 2 toward the favored side — that begs the question.
+- **(c) Hypothesis-trial decks** (apologetics with many rival explanations of agreed evidence, e.g. resurrection alternatives): with 5+ rivals, do NOT state all views up front and revisit later — the gap between statement and verdict overloads memory.
+Instead: establish the **facts** once (compressed; refer back to prior decks for their defense), state the **judging criteria** (e.g. McCullagh), then run each rival chronologically as an **adjacent pair**: statement slide (fair exposition, steelmanned) -> "Why X Fails" slide (multi-slide rebuttals: "Why X Fails (1) — ...").
+Views whose refutation is self-contained may be single statement-plus-verdict slides.
+Close the parade with the weakest/terminal view as the bridge into the positive case, then argue the favored hypothesis against the same criteria.
+(Established in Christ Deck 8; see `md/Christ/Christ.Slides.8.Structure.md` for a worked example.)

 **Cautions:**